oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Flerovy.md

 They are great at working together, and they have no qualms of animosity.
 They hang out with each other, cus they great.

+## Trivia

+- Flerovium is cool, and FV reminds me of that, so ye.

 #airconditioner